isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

    :scale: 30
    :align: center

-After mentioning this to Sheila, she remembered that for many of the melanoma samples, there a lack of tissue at the primary tumor site, so often times metastatic tissue from the lymph was also taken.
+After mentioning this to Sheila, she remembered that many of the melanoma samples are from metastatic tissue, which often is from lymph.
 And, as it turns out, the spleen is very similar to lymph tissue!
-Primary tumor barcodes have a -01 in digits 11 & 12 (not counting dashes), where metastatic samples have a -06.
+Primary tumor barcodes have an '-01' in digits 11 & 12 (not counting dashes), where metastatic samples have a '-06'.
 So let's label the samples that are metastatic samples and see what that looks like.